talicopanda/social-media-influence-analysis/README.md

 ### Demand / Supply Functions

 The supply and demand functions are represented as a hashtable that maps a tuple of size n to its respective quantity of demand/supply, where n is the dimension of the latent space.
 An n-tuple corresponds to a 'bin' or space in $R^n$, which are equal in size and aligned on non-overlapping intervals (for example, bin 1 may be a hypercube of size 1 centered at the zero vector, bin 2 a hypercube of size 1 centered at the $\vec{1}$, and so on until all tweets are encompassed within a hypercube).
 We have a utility function which maps a given content vector to key / n-tuple that corresponds to the bin containing the vector.
 The support of the function is the keys in the hashtable, as only bins with non-zero demand or supply are keys.

+### Storing Tweets

+In order to retrieve demand and supply information more efficiently, we store tweets in the User class (for the fields <tweets>, <retweets> and <retweets in community>) in an n-tuple dictonary explained above for each of the three fields.
+This allows any algorithm traversing tweet data to only consider the tweets that are within the boundaries of the content interval we defined for any given content while also allowing for iterating over the entire dictionary if needed.

 ## Causality

 To infer causality (influence) between supply and demand between core-periphery nodes, we use time series data to capture the information, and use granger causality to infer if there is any relationship between the time series.
 We use [this module](https://www.statsmodels.org/dev/generated/statsmodels.tsa.stattools.grangercausalitytests.html) to implement the granger causality function.

-# Issues

-Twitter API has readjusted pricing model -> new basic tier will cost $100/month